petersatsuse/azure-compute-docs/articles/virtual-machines/ncv3-nc6s-nc12s-nc24s-retirement.md

 ## How does the retirement of the NCv3-series virtual machines affect me?

 **After** **September 30th, any remaining** **NCv3-series virtual machines (VMs) subscriptions will be set to a deallocated state.
 They'll stop working and no longer incur billing charges.
-The NCv3 will no longer be under SLA or have support included.**
+NCv3 will no longer be under SLA or have support included.**

 > [!Note]
 > This retirement only impacts the virtual machine sizes in the original NCv3-series powered by NVIDIA V100 GPUs.
 This retirement announcement doesn't apply to NCasT4_v3, NC_A100_v4, and NCadsH100_v5 series virtual machines.